 Before we embark on the potty-training journey, it’s essential to determine if your child is truly ready.
 Every child is different, and readiness signs may vary, but here are some common indicators:

-• Motor skills readiness: Potty training requires basic motor skills like pulling down pants, sitting on the potty, and wiping.
-Make sure your child has developed these abilities.
+- Motor skills readiness: Potty training requires basic motor skills like pulling down pants, sitting on the potty, and wiping.
+Make sure that these skills have been learned by your child.

 Preparing for the Potty Training Journey